This tiny West Virginia town is awash in prescription painkillers

 Last year there were 13 fatal drug overdoses in Mingo County, of which Williamson is the county seat, and 711 deaths from drugs in the 54 other counties that make up the state, according to the West Virginia Health Statistics Center.

-Other recovering addicts, like Delara Warrix and Mindy Leffe, said that Williamson feels awash with opioids.
+Other recovering addicts, like Deiara Warrix and Mindy Leffe, said that Williamson feels awash with opioids.

 “If you want it you can get it,” Warrix said.
 “You go to the pharmacy and you get five prescriptions of it."